jandot/aerts-exercises-leipzig/Databases/databases.md

 The RMAvalues0.05.txt file contains expression values for different individuals for a huge number of probesets.
 The AffyAnnotation.cleaned file has annotations for these probesets.
 We need to create a (normalized) database schema.

-In groups of 2, please draw a database scheme which we can discuss afterwards.
+In groups of 2, please draw a database scheme which we can discuss afterwards...

 ### When not to use RDBMS ###